 H9.
 Implementation and operational costs

-Accurately evaluating implementation and operational costs is critical to ensure a sustainable investment in the paint shop.
+to ensure a sustainable investment in the paint shop.
 This includes both initial installation as well as ongoing operating costs over the life of the system.

 It is important to consider not only the cost of purchasing equipment and technology, but also the costs associated with site preparation, installation, staff training and the commissioning of the facility.
 A detailed cost-benefit analysis helps you make informed decisions and optimise the allocation of financial resources.